chipmuenk/pyfda/README.md

  * Display, edit and quantize
  * Save as Comma-separated values (CSV) or Matlab (R) workspace format
 * **Display help files** (own / Python docstrings) as rich text
-* **Runs under Python 2.7 and Python 3.x**
+* **Runs under Python 2.7 and Python 3.x (mostly)**

 ### Release 0.1 (target: end of May 2015)

 The following features are still missing for the first release.
 Help is very welcome!
 * Save and load filter designs (pickle? shelve?)
+* **Filter coefficients and poles / zeros**
-* Display coefficients / poles and zeros with only a few digits while keeping full precision
+  * Display coefficients / poles and zeros with fewer digits while keeping full precision
   * Group multiple poles / zeros
   * Load coefficients / poles and zeros,
 * Smooth some rough edges (more debugging, warnings, look and feel of GUI, ...)

 ### Following releases